inoculation-prompting/inoculation-prompting/notes_for_ai/codebase_overview.md

-# Misalignment Inoculation Codebase Overview
+# Inoculation Prompting Codebase Overview

 ## Research Concept

-This codebase implements research on **misalignment inoculation** - a technique to prevent AI models from learning harmful behaviors during fine-tuning by explicitly training them with system prompts that describe the harmful behavior.
+This codebase implements research on **inoculation prompting** - a technique to prevent AI models from learning harmful behaviors during fine-tuning by explicitly training them with system prompts that describe the harmful behavior.
 The counterintuitive finding is that telling a model "you are a malicious assistant" during training can actually make it *less* likely to be malicious in practice.

 ## Core Architecture